kimballcaroline/pixel-pets/README.md

 ## Contributing:

 Have a suggestion?
 Found a bug?
-Want to make Cloudband even more amazing?
+Want to make Pixel-Pets even more amazing?
 Please fork the repo and create a pull request.
 Don't forget to give the project a star ⭐️!
 Thanks again!

-1. Fork Cloudband
+1. Fork Pixel-Pets
 2. Clone to your local machine
    ```
    git clone <your-repo-url>